 with Frozen Roast

 You will skip the saute step with a frozen roast.
-Instead use the same ingredients for the sauce above but the timing in our recipe for Instant Pot frozen chuck roastNutrition
+Instead use the same ingredients for the sauce above but the timing will increase to 1 hour 30 minutes like in our recipe for Instant Pot frozen chuck roastNutrition

 Nutrition information is automatically calculated, so should only be used as an approximation.